Antoan43/rFormula1Discord/ServerChannels/Information.md

 https://raw.githubusercontent.com/Antoan43/rFormula1Discord/main/Assets/ChannelHeaderAnimations/Main-ServerInformation.gif

-**Coloured Roles:** Coloured team roles are self-assigned by choosing the teams you want to join by reacting to the message by the Formula One bot below!
-If this doesn’t work, please contact us via the contact us section below.
+**Coloured Roles:** Coloured team roles are self-assigned by choosing the teams you want to join by reacting to the message by the Formula One bot in #rules!
+If this doesn’t work, please let us know us via the contact us section below.

 **Flairs:** Driver flairs are self-assigned by using `$flair (TextWithNoParenthesis)` in #commands.
 Please use this responsibly and appropriately in compliance with the rules and guidelines outlined in the #rules.